scottdillon1/Virtual_SCP_Academy/SAPUI5 & SAP CAI/Part 4 - (Optional) Connect your application to your own service.md

 The workflow is now pointing to **your** Safety Incident Service.

 Congratulations!
-You have successfully completed this exercise and can use your service to egnerate **Safety Incidents**
+You have successfully completed this exercise and can use your service to generate **Safety Incidents**